colyseus/docs/docs/api-room.md

 ### `requestJoin (options)`

-Synchronous function used to checks if a new client is allowed to join.
+Synchronous function used to check if a new client is allowed to join.

 If left non-implemented it returns `true`, allowing any client to connect.